Knowing the top soft skills to put on a resume can be difficult especially when changing from one job to another.

-This can be in form of verbal communication, visual communication, non verbal communication, negotiation, persuasion, presentation, public speaking, story telling, and even read body language.
+This can be in the form of verbal communication, visual communication, non-verbal communication, negotiation, persuasion, presentation, public speaking, storytelling, and even read body language.

 4. Work ethic

-Some of the skills that are related to strong work ethics are business ethics, persistent, planning, proper business etiquette, results oriented, strategic planning, and the ability to work well under pressure.
+Some of the top soft skills that are related to strong work ethics are business ethics, persistent, planning, proper business etiquette, results-oriented, strategic planning, and the ability to work well under pressure.

 6. Analytical skills

 Your ability to analyze situations and make informed decisions based on your analysis will set you apart from thousands of other job seekers.